-1. Sales Information: Each manufacturer subject to this rule shall designate a responsible official for purposes of compliance with this section.
-A responsible official from each manufacturer shall upon request of the Control Officer or the Executive Officer of the Air Resources Board, or his or her delegate, provide any certification or information necessary to disclose the distribution and sales of architectural coatings.
-The responsible official shall within 180 days provide information, including, but not limited to:

-- a.
-Name and mailing address of the manufacturer; - b.
-Name, address, and telephone number of a contact person; - c.
-Name of the coating product as it appears on the label and the applicable coating category; - d.
-Whether the product is marketed for interior or exterior use or both; - e.
-Number of gallons per year sold in California in containers greater than one liter (1.057 quarts) and equal to or less than one liter (1.057 quarts); - f.
-VOC Actual content and VOC Regulatory content in grams per liter.
+- 1. Sales Data: A responsible official from each manufacturer shall upon request of the Executive Officer of the ARB, or his or her delegate, provide data concerning the distribution and sales of architectural coatings.
+The responsible official shall within 180 days provide information, including, but not limited to: - a. the name and mailing address of the manufacturer; - b. the name, address and telephone number of a contact person; - c. the name of the coating product as it appears on the label and the applicable coating category; - d. whether the product is marketed for interior or exterior use or both; - e. the number of gallons sold in California in containers greater than one liter (1.057 quart) and equal to or less than one liter (1.057 quart); - f. the VOC Actual content and VOC Regulatory content in grams per liter.
 If thinning is recommended, list the VOC Actual content and VOC Regulatory content after maximum recommended thinning.
-If containers less than one liter have a different VOC Content than containers greater than one liter, list separately.
-If the coating is a multicomponent coating, provide the VOC Content as mixed or catalyzed; - g.
-Names and Chemical Abstracts Service numbers of the VOC constituents in the product; - h.
-Names and Chemical Abstracts Service numbers of any compounds in the product specifically exempted from the VOC definition, as listed in Section C of this rule; - i.
-Whether the product is marketed as solventborne, waterborne, or 100 percent solids; - j.
-Description of resin or binder in the product; - k.
-Whether the coating is a single-component or multicomponent coating; - 1.
-Density of the product in pounds per gallon; - m.
-Percent by weight of: solids, all volatile materials, water, and any compounds in the product specifically exempted from the VOC definition, as listed in Section C of this rule: - n.
-Percent by volume of: solids, water, and any compounds in the product specifically exempted from the VOC definition, as listed in Section C of this rule; and - o.
-For any product containing tertiary-butyl acetate, the product's tertiary-butyl acetate content in grams of tertiary-butyl acetate per liter, and the number of gallons per year sold in California.
+If containers less than one liter have a different VOC content than containers greater than one liter, list separately.
+If the coating is a multicomponent product, provide the VOC content as mixed or catalyzed; - g. the names and CAS numbers of the VOC constituents in the product; - h. the names and CAS numbers of any compounds in the product specifically exempted from the VOC definition, as listed in Section C of this rule; - i. whether the product is marketed as solventborne, waterborne, or 100% solids; - j. description of resin or binder in the product; - k. whether the coating is a single-component or multicomponent product; - 1. the density of the product in pounds per gallon; - m. the percent by weight of: solids, all volatile materials, water, and any compounds in the product specifically exempted from the VOC definition, as listed in Section C of this rule;

-Any failure of a responsible official to comply with any provisions of this rule shall be a violation of these Rules and Regulations by the responsible official and the manufacturer.

-2. All sales data listed in Section F.1 above shall be maintained by the responsible official for a minimum of three years.
-Sales data submitted by the responsible official to the Executive Officer of the Air Resources Board may be claimed as confidential and, where permitted under California law, will be protected by the District from disclosure.
-Properly designated confidential information will be handled in accordance with the procedures specified in Title 17, California Code of Regulations Sections 91000-91022 or District policies and procedures.
+- n. the percent by volume of: solids, water, and any compounds in the product specifically exempted from the VOC definition, as listed in Section C of this rule; and - o.
+For any product containing tertiary-butyl acetate, the product's tertiary-butyl acetate content in grams of tertiary-butyl acetate per liter, and the number of gallons per year sold in California. - 2.
+All sales data listed in Section F.1 above shall be maintained by the responsible official for a minimum of three years.
+Sales data submitted by the responsible official to the Executive Officer of the Air Resources Board may be claimed as confidential, and such information shall be handled in accordance with the procedures specified in Title 17, California Code of Regulations Sections 91000-91022.